BrianLipscombe/radiology-outpatient-board/README.md

 # Radiology Outpatient Order Board App

 This is Brian Lipscombe's third Milestone Project at [Code Institute](https://codeinstitute.net).
-It was built using HTML5, CSS3, JavaScript, Python+Flask, MongoDB Gitpod, and deployed on the hosting platform Heroku.
+It was built using HTML5, CSS3, JavaScript, Python+Flask, MongoDB, Gitpod, and deployed on the hosting platform Heroku.
 It is designed with Code Institute's Assessment Handbook Project Idea 0 in mind - Bring your own idea to life, based on providing value to users to address a specific real or imagined need.

-It is intended to provide management support and to serve as a reminder to diagnostic imgaging techs of outpatient appointments scheduled within a radiology department.
-In a busy hospital setting, balancing scheduled appointments for outpatients in radiology with spontaneous STAT orders from the Emergency Department and prolonged, complicated exam orders from the Intensive Care Unit can be very challenging, and an app like this could provide some added organization.
+It is intended to provide management support and to serve as a reminder to diagnostic medical imgaging techs of outpatient appointments scheduled within a radiology department.
+In a busy hospital setting, balancing scheduled appointments for outpatients with spontaneous STAT orders constantly being placed from the Emergency Department as well as prolonged, complicated exam orders from the Intensive Care Unit can be very challenging, and an app like this could provide some added organization.

-The app can be found [here.]()
+The app can be found [here.](https://8080-brianlipscombe-radiology-2sjdmmrwjw4.ws-us31.gitpod.io/get_tasks)

 ## User Experience (UX)